Aranzazu Carmona Orbezo, PhD Student.

-Her research project is related to the capacitive deionization of water, using 2D materials, such as graphene and transition metal dichalcogenides, as electrodes.
-Capacitive deionization (CDI) is a robust, energy efficient and cost effective promising alternative for desalination of water, compared to other established technologies such as reverse osmosis.
+Her research project is related to the capacitive deionization of water, trying to understand the underlying mechanisms of traditional and flow systems through fundamental electrochemistry.
+Capacitive deionization (CDI) is a robust, energy-efficient and cost-effective promising alternative for desalination of water, compared to other established technologies such as reverse osmosis.
 In CDI, salts are removed from brackish water upon applying an electrical voltage difference between two porous electrodes, in which the ions will be temporarily immobilized.
-Through her research project, Aranzazu will try to incorporate graphene and other two-dimensional materials as electrodes that could help improve the electrosorption within the CDI cell, as well as designing innovative setups to improve the CDI technology.
+Through her research project, Aranzazu will design innovative setups and experimental systems to try to understand and improve the CDI and FCDI technology.

 During her stay in Manchester, she has had the following achievements:

 - Finalist in the Eli and Britt Harari Graphene Enterprise Award 2017

 - Second Place in Falling Walls Lab Manchester 2017

 - Oral presentation at ISE 69th annual meeting in Bologna, Italy

 - Poster presentation at Graphene Week 2018 in San Sebastian, Spain

 - Poster presentation at AIMEs 2018 in Cancun, Mexico, where she won a Poster Award